alcarazzam/pyscience/README.md

 - Add better cursor support and sessions with the ``prompt_toolkit`` library.
 Now it is a dependency.
 - Add support to decimal numbers in the interpreter
+- pyscience.datam.Condition now can work with more than one operator at same time.

 #### Changed
 - Create branches for development.
 Version 0.3 is located in the ``v0.3``